Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 1300A: craggy
 - 1300B: craggy
 - 1300C: craggy
+- 1300D: bad heel, but managed to make the entire hiero from 00/02
-- 1300D: bad heel, but managed to make the entire hiero from 02
+- 1300E: bad heel, don’t need beard, a bit craggy, too much detail, but managed to make the entire hiero from 02
 - 1300F: craggy
 - 1301C: craggy
 - 1301D: craggy

-Subtotal: 13
+Subtotal: 14

 # Misrenders / extended (including cases when misrendered char covers another CP)
 - 13468: other legs